Ableton/atria/README.md

 It provides core components that extend the standard library capabilities.
-It provide (mostly) header-only libraries of general interest, in the spirit of the STL, Boost, Adobe Source Libraries or Facebook's Folly and Fatal.
+It provide (mostly) header-only libraries of general interest, in the spirit of the STL, Boost, Adobe Source Libraries, or Facebook's Folly and Fatal.

 This is an **open source** project.
-You are encouraged you to use it, modify it and redistribute it.
+You're encouraged you to use it, modify it, and redistribute it.

 Status
 ------

-Atria is written in **standard C++11** and compile with recent versions of GCC and Clang.
+Atria is written in **standard C++11** and compiles with recent versions of GCC and Clang.

-This project is under active development and it's API is not stable yet.
+This project is under active development and its API is not stable yet.
 Thus it is not suitable for most production systems.
 However it is thoroughly tested, and **we encourage you to try it**.
-Your feedback is very wellcome.
+Your feedback is very welcome.

 ## Modules